Lionesses fans blast Prince William for missing Women’s World Cup final

-Lionesses fans blast Prince William for missing Women’s World Cup final: ‘Disappointing’
+‘Disappointing’: Prince William blasted by Lionesses fans for missing Women’s World Cup final in Australia

-Neither the royal family not prime minister Rishi Sunak will attend the historic final on Sunday
+Neither the senior royal nor prime minister Rishi Sunak will attend historic final on Sunday

 The Prince of Wales is facing criticism after it was confirmed that he will not attend the Women’s World Cup final in Sydney on Sunday (20 August).

+Rishi Sunak has also come under fire for not having plans to attend the historic occasion for the England women’s team in Australia.

-The England women’s team is set to compete in their historic World Cup final against Spain, after they beat Australia 3-1 in the nail-biting semi-final on Wednesday (16 August).
+The Lionesses are set to compete in their historic World Cup final against Spain, after they beat Australia 3-1 in the nail-biting semi-final on Wednesday.

-Prince William, who is the president of the Football Association (FA), tweeted a personal message of congratulations following the Lionesses’ victory over Australia, describing it was a “phenomenal performance”.
+Prince William, who is the president of the Football Association (FA), tweeted a personal message of congratulations following the victory over Australia, describing it was a “phenomenal performance”.

 Kensington Palace confirmed that he will not fly to Australia to cheer the team on in the final, and instead would watch the match on television.
 It is understood that the decision was made because it would involve flying across the world for a very short period of time.